Alice-Bob-SW/felis/docs/getting_started/faq.md

 - X readout fidelity
 - Phase-flip lifetime

 The most visible issue is the X readout fidelity, which can be witnessed when measuring SPAM fidelity with a "Prepare $\ket{+}$ - Measure $X$" sequence.
-Our transmon-free X readout technique was introduced in [our recent Nature paper](https://arxiv.org/abs/2307.06617), as a first of its kind.
+Our transmon-free X readout technique was introduced in [our recent Nature paper](https://www.nature.com/articles/s41586-024-07294-3) ([arXiv link](https://arxiv.org/abs/2307.06617)), as a first of its kind.
 It enabled us to reach very long bit-flip lifetimes, but it still lacks optimization.
 We must however optimize it so it can be used in a phase-flip QEC scheme.
 This is why:

 - We are currently developing new transmon-free readout techniques that will enable us to reach below threshold operation.
 - We may open pulse-level access to a Boson 4 chip to accelerate the discovery of new techniques.
 [Let us know](../contact_us.md) if you are interested in a collaboration.